-Your joyful and friendly letter having arrived in the happiest season, afforded me infinite satisfaction.
-You informed me that, in consequence of the will of the Omnipotent, your uncle Omdut-ul-Omrah was removed from this transitory world to that of eternal duration; that in consequence you succeeded to the government (of the country); and that, in consideration of the ancient friendship subsisting (between the Circars), you had communicated the circumstance for my information.
+Omrah was removed from this transitory world to that of eternal duration ; that in consequence you succeeded to the government (of the country) ; and that, in consideration of the ancient friendship subsisting (between the Circars), you had communicated the circumstance for my information.
 All this I have distinctly understood.

-To the dispensation of the Almighty there was no other remedy applicable than submission and resignation; and seeing that you have succeeded in the usual manner to the government, I have derived therefrom a degree of pleasure and happiness which it is impossible for me sufficiently to express.
+To the dispensation of the Almighty there was no other remedy applicable than submission and resignation; and seeing that you have succeeded in the usual manner to the government.
+I have derived therefrom a degree of pleasure and happiness which it is impossible for me sufficiently to express.

 Continue constantly to gratify me with accounts of your welfare.
 What more need be written?

-DIARY to Political Consultations, 18 November 1801.
+DIARY to POLITICAL CONSULTATIONS, 18th November 1801.

-Received the following Letter:-
+Reed. the following letter :---

-Josiah Webbe, Esq., Chief Secretary to the Government, Fort St. George.
+JOSIAH WEBBE, ESq., Chief Secretary to the Government, Fort St George.

-I had the honour to receive your letter of the 14th Angust, by the messenger who was charged with a letter to the Paishwa from his Highness the Nabob Azeem-ul-Dowlah, and who arrived at Poona on the 29th September.
-The Paishwa being at that time absent, I forwarded the Nabob's letter to him immediately, with a request that he would be pleased to give an early answer, and in terms suitable to the consideration which the Nabob had evinced towards him in notifying his accession to the musnud.
+Suc.-I had the honour to receive your letter of the 14th August, by the messenger who was charged with a letter to the Paishwa, from his Highness the Nabob Azeem-ul-Dowlah, and who arrived at Poona on the 29th September.
+The Paishwa being at that time absent, I forwarded the Nabob's letter to him immediately, with a request that he would be pleased to give an early answer, and in terms suitable to the consideration which the Nabob had evinced towards him, in notifying his accession to the Musnud.

-In the usual and systematical style of procrastination at this Court, the answer has been delayed, under daily promises of transmitting it to me, until last night, when it was produced, on its being known at the Durbar that, conformably to the notice I had given, I should certainly dispatch the Nabob's messenger this morning without it; and of which, indeed, I had declared my determination, after a reasonable time for an answer had claused
+In the usual and systematical style of procrastination at this Court, the answer has been delayed, under daily promises of transmitting it to me, until last night, when it was produced, on its being known at the Durbar that, conformably to the notice I had given, I should certainly dispatch the Nabob's messenger this morning without it; and of which, indeed, I had declared my determination, after a reasonable time for an answer had elapsed.

-I have, perhaps, had more patience on this occasion than is entirely consistent with the Nabob's dignity, and the return to which he is entitled for his attention to the Paishwa.
-But as the promises which I received of any early answer were always attended with expressions of respect towards his Highness, I wished to avoid taking a step which might

-283. P 2 have interrupted the harmony and good understanding which it may be advisable to maintain between an ally of the Company and this Court, so long as I had reason to believe that the delay was not intentionally disrespectful to the Nabob's person or
+I have perhaps had more patience on this occasion than is entirely consistent with the Nabob's dignity, and the return to which he is entitled for his attention to the Paishwa.
+But as the promises which I received of any early answer were always attended with expressions of respect towards his Highness.
+I wished to avoid taking a step which might have interrupted the harmony and good understanding which it may be advisable to maintain between an ally of the Company and this Court, so long as I had reason to believe that the delay was not intentionally disrespectful to the Nabob's person or station.-I have, etc. (Signed) WM.
+PALMER.

-Poonah, 30 October 1801.
+Poonah, 30th October 1801.